AlxHnr/nano-backup/HACKING.md

 #### Multiple test phases

 To test multiple backups using the same repository, the test must be broken down into phases.
-This can be done by moving all files described above into a directory named `"1/"`.
+This can be done by moving all the files described above into a directory named `"1/"`.
 The 1 stands for the first phase.
 Additional directories named `"2/"`, `"3/"`, etc. can be created.
 Each phase will reuse the following files and directories from preceding phases: